60 Second Lemon Law Assessment™

 Before you officially start a legal battle, taking a few preparatory steps can significantly strengthen your position.
 Think of it as building a solid foundation for your case.
 Getting organized now will help you present your situation clearly and confidently, whether you’re dealing directly with the manufacturer or working with an attorney.
 This checklist walks you through the essential groundwork that can make a real difference in the outcome.
 By following these steps, you’ll have a comprehensive record of everything that’s happened, making it much easier to prove your claim and get the resolution you deserve.
 It’s about putting all your ducks in a row so you’re ready for whatever comes next.

 Your first move is to become a document detective.
-Collect every single piece of paper related to your vehicle.
+Collect every single piece of paper related to your vehicle and every video or audio recording of the defect(s).
 This includes your sales or lease agreement, warranty documents, and, most importantly, every repair order from the dealership.
 Don’t forget to gather any emails, text messages, or letters you’ve exchanged with the dealer or manufacturer.
 Each document is a piece of evidence that tells the story of your car’s problems and your attempts to get them fixed.
 Create a dedicated folder, either physical or digital, and keep everything in one place.
 This organized file will be invaluable when you need to demonstrate your case and prove the history of the defect.

 Before taking legal action, it’s wise to show that you made a reasonable effort to solve the problem directly with the dealership or manufacturer.
 Keep a log of every phone call, including who you spoke to, the date, and what was discussed.
 Follow up important conversations with an email to create a written record.
 While this step may not always lead to a resolution, it demonstrates that you acted in good faith.
 It shows you gave the company every opportunity to make things right before you felt compelled to escalate the situation, which can be a crucial point in your favor later on.